OWASP/Top10/2017/en/0x06-release-notes.md

 * **A4 Insecure direct object references** and **A7 Missing function level access control** merged into **A5:2017-Broken Access Control**.
 * **A8 CSRF**.
 Less than 5% of the data set supports CSRF today, which places it around #13
 * **A10 Unvalidated redirects and forwards**.
-Less than 1% of the data set supports this issue today, as it’s now #25
+Less than 1% of the data set supports this issue today, as it-s now #25

 ![0x06-release-notes-1](images/0x06-release-notes-1.png)